 Bushnell Legend L-Series 10x42mm Binoculars

-In 2013 the Bushnell Legend L-series 10x42 was voted the best 10x42 binoculars under $200 by the good folks at binoculars.com.
+In 2013 the Bushnell Legend L-series 10×42 was voted the best 10×42 binoculars under $200 by lots of avid hunters and bird watchers.
 Being the binocular enthusiast that I am, I decided to buy myself a pair.
-And for the last six or so years, my 10x42 has served me well.
+And for the last six or so years, my 10×42 has served me well.

 Firstly, this is an extremely lightweight binocular that has smooth contact grips on the side.
 But where it truly shines is in the optical department.
 Compared to the cheaper Legend E series the L-series has a significant advantage.

 To further improve the image quality, this binocular comes with fully multicoated optics.
 This combined with the ED glass guarantee sharp and bright images.
-While the 10x magnification and 42 mm objective lens deliver a good enough field of view.
+While the 10x magnification and 42 mm objective lens and 4.2mm of exit pupil can deliver a brighter image with enough field of view.

 A large focus wheel that is centrally positioned makes it easy to focus this binocular.
 Also, there is a diopter on the right eyepiece for adjusting eyesight.
 Unlike in the cheaper E series, the diopter on this model is lockable.

-The Nikon Prostaff 3s 10x42 is one of the more compact offerings from Nikon.
-Equipped with a 42 mm objective lens and a fixed 10x magnification it is suited for the average outdoorsman.
+The Nikon Prostaff 3s 10×42 is one of the more compact offerings from Nikon.
+Equipped with a 42 mm lens and a fixed 10x magnification it is suited for the average outdoorsman.
 Apart from being lightweight, it is also affordable.

 Weight about 20 ounces the Prostaff 3s binoculars are incredibly lightweight.
 In addition, it has a great field of view of 367 ft at 1000 yards.
-This is thanks largely to the 10x magnificent and 40 mm objective lens.
+This is thanks largely to the 10x magnification and 40 mm lens.

 When it comes to optical performance, it lacks the fully-multicoated optics of its pricier counterparts.
 Instead, it makes do with a silver prism coating on the prisms that reduce glare and enhance brightness.

 Obviously, this coating is for cheap binoculars, but it does not disappoint.
 Especially since Nikon stuck with the ED glass on this budget offering.
-As for the exterior, it is waterproof and has a rubber outer armor.
+As for the exterior, it is waterproof and fog proof and also has a rubber outer armor.

-Another Vortex bino that makes it on my list is the 8x32 variant of Vortex’s Diamondback Optics.
-With an 8x magnification and 32mm objective lens it has a very wide field of view.
+Another Vortex bino that makes it on my list is the 8×32 variant of Vortex’s Diamondback Optics.
+With an 8x magnification and 32mm lens it has a very wide field of view.
 Its field of view stands at 420 ft at 1000 yards.

 But its wide field of view is not the only thing that earned it a spot on this list.
-Compared to some of the best binoculars under 200 it is also lightweight.
+Compared to some of the best binoculars for under $200 it is also lightweight.
 It weighs only 18.4 ounces making it the lightest binocular on this list so far.

 Impressively, Vortex has managed to squeeze in a superb optical system in such a compact binocular.
 Fully multicoated optics allow for more light to pass through the lenses with minimal glare and aberrations.

-The phase corrected prisms also enhance the optical performance of the binocular.
+The phase-corrected prisms also enhance the optical performance of the binoculars.
 And the optical system is well protected within a rubber armored shell.
-This means it is waterproof and thanks to its argon purged interior it is also fog proof.
+This means it is a waterproof and fog-proof binocular and thanks to its argon purged interior it is also fog-proof.

-Like any other best hunting binoculars under 200, it has twist-up eyecups that make it easy to use for those who wear glasses and those who do not.
-In a nutshell, this is the best compact binocular under 200 price tag and one of the cheap but good binocular with a fantastic optical performance.
+Like any other binoculars, it has twist-up eyecups that make it easy to use for those who wear glasses and those who do not.
+In a nutshell, this is the best compact binocular under the 200 price tag and one of the cheap but good binoculars with a fantastic optical performance.

-The green colored Gosky Eagleview 10x42 Binoculars are a birdwatcher best companion.
+The green-colored Gosky Eagleview 10×42 Binoculars are a birdwatcher’s best companion.
 They are the priciest on my list costing a few dollars shy off $200.
 This begs the question, are they worth it considering there are other cheaper offerings?